Step Four, Acceptance in Dead Space 2

 I can’t even count how many people I’ve worked with who feel like they’re not really living anymore, simply because they can’t let go of the past.
 Being stuck in traumatic experiences, or haunted by survivor’s guilt, keeps them from being present.
 It dulls the joy of everyday life and numbs the connection to people and moments that matter.

-Unfortunately, loss is something we all go through, sometimes as part of life’s natural rhythm, and sometimes because, well, shit just happens.
+Unfortunately, loss is something we all go through, sometimes as part of life’s natural rhythm, and sometimes because, well, life just hits us with cruelty we never asked for.
 And I’ve had more than enough personal experience with the latter.

-Letting go doesn’t mean forgetting the people we’ve lost.
+The thing is, letting go doesn’t mean forgetting the people we’ve lost.
 It doesn’t mean pretending we’re okay, or that their absence doesn’t hurt.
-Letting go means accepting that they now live on in our memories, not in our reality.
+Letting go means accepting that they now live on in our memories, not in our reality though.

 ...if I let you go, I’ve got nothing left...

-And that’s true for us, too.
+This is true for us, too.
 Whether through online counselling, talking to a counsellor in person, or even reflecting in moments like these, there is a way forward.
-You can confront the pain.
-You can begin to heal.
+We can confront the pain.
+We can begin to heal.

-You can let go, and still loving the ones you have lost.
+You can let go, and still love the ones you’ve lost.